maulberto3/haru_cmaes/README.md

 This is my own implementation of the CMA-ES optimization algorithm based in Hansen's purecma python implementation.

-This is version 0.1.0 so expect more enhancements and changes along the way.
+This is version 0.3.0 so expect more enhancements and changes along the way.

 ## Roadmap

-Although functional at this point, the roadmap is to convert this crate to use ngalgebra as evidenced in the benchmark: eigen decomposition is faster, nice!.
-So,expect changes in the short term.
+Although functional at this point, the roadmap is to convert this crate to use `ngalgebra` as evidenced in the benchmark: eigen decomposition is faster, nice!.
+So, expect changes in the short term.

 Other improvements will follow as well.

 Stay tuned.

 ## Simple usage example

 ```
+use crate::{
+    params::CmaesParams,
-use crate::{fitness::square_and_sum, params::CmaesParams, state::CmaesState, strategy::Cmaes};
+    state::CmaesState,
+    strategy::Cmaes
+    fitness::square_and_sum,
+    };
 use anyhow::Result;

 fn example() -> Result<()> {
     let params = CmaesParams {
-        popsize: 50,
+        popsize: 10,
-        xstart: vec![0.0; 50],
+        xstart: vec![0.0; 10],
         sigma: 0.75,
     };